Dr Gowri Ramachandran

 Qualifications

-- PHD in Computer Science with focus on the Internet of Things (Katholieke Universiteit Te Leuven)
+- Doctor of Engineering Science (PhD) in Computer Science (Katholieke Universiteit Te Leuven)

 Professional memberships and associations